ShortTimeNoSee/Thompson2026/README.md

 - **Design**: The site’s current grayscale aesthetic will soon be updated with a more colorful and inviting look.

 ### Contributing
-If you'd like to contribute or have any suggestions, feel free to open an issue or submit a pull request.
+If you would like to contribute or have any suggestions, feel free to open an issue or submit a pull request.
 ---

 *Thompson 2026 - Californians Choose Liberty*